JulsSal99/Tesi/README.md

 prob_i_q = 0.8
 # volume of answers.
 "ND" if NOT DEFINED, "L" if LOW volume, "H" if HIGH volume
 volume = ND
+# decide if a dialogue will start with a question or an answer.
+It doesn't apply to each question, but just the first question
+first_question = True

 # Ratio number of male and female
 [gender]